 Additional services and benefits may be provided in the future.

-The criteria for invitation in 2018/2019 will be:
+The criteria for invitation in 2022/2023 are:

 - AND have entered as an AAAC athlete AND competed in an AAAC vest in all Scottish championships entered in the current year.